 Types of DIY tents

-Before we show you how to make your own DIY tent from scratch, here are some options if you’d like to take the easy way out.
-Let’s take a look at some of your options that you can choose from.
+Before we show you how to make your own DIY tent from scratch, here are some options that you have to choose from.
+Some are easier to build than others, but each has their own pros and cons.

 Single Wall Tents